Tory dissenters lead backlash of Sunak’s North Sea oil plan

 “Today’s announcement is the final nail in the coffin for any suggestion that the UK is a climate leader,” said Molly Scott Cato, former Green MEP and professor of economics at the University of Roehampton London.

-“Despite the UK hosting COP26 in Glasgow less than two year ago, the new gas and oil licensing is a clear signal to the EU and the world that the UK isn’t aligned with the leading democracies view on the need to rapidly phase out fossil fuels.”
+“Despite the UK hosting COP26 in Glasgow less than two years ago, the new gas and oil licensing is a clear signal to the EU and the world that the UK isn’t aligned with the leading democracies’ view on the need to rapidly phase out fossil fuels.”

-A number of scientists welcomed the massive investment in carbon capture and storage - a costly technology to suck CO2 from the air which is remains unproven at scale - but criticized that it appeared to have been used to gloss over fossil fuel expansion.
+A number of scientists welcomed the massive investment in carbon capture and storage – a costly technology to suck CO2 from the air which remains unproven at scale – but criticized that it appeared to have been used to gloss over fossil fuel expansion.

-“Whilst it is fantastic to see this much-needed investment in carbon capture and storage, it is extremely disappointing to have it used as a headline grabbing smokescreen to distract from a further oil and gas licensing round,” said Dr Stuart Gilfillan, Reader in Geochemistry at the University of Edinburgh.
+“Whilst it is fantastic to see this much-needed investment in carbon capture and storage, it is extremely disappointing to have it used as a headline-grabbing smokescreen to distract from a further oil and gas licensing round,” said Dr Stuart Gilfillan, Reader in Geochemistry at the University of Edinburgh.

-“If Rishi Sunak and his government were truly serious about meeting net-zero, then he would mandate the capture and storage of all of the CO2 emissions that will result from these new licenses as a condition of them being awarded.”
+“If Rishi Sunak and his government were truly serious about meeting net zero, then he would mandate the capture and storage of all of the CO2 emissions that will result from these new licenses as a condition of them being awarded.”

 Some in the legal community said that Mr Sunak’s new strategy could be subject to growing litigation to combat the climate crisis.
-Climate-related lawsuits have more than doubled in the past five years to 2,180 court cases around the world, according to UN study last week.
+Climate-related lawsuits have more than doubled in the past five years to 2,180 court cases around the world, according to a UN study last week.

 “It’ll come as no surprise if we see legal challenges by pressure groups about today’s decision by the Government following a recent string of climate-related litigation,” Niall McLean, partner at Brodies LLP and member of the forum of Insurance Lawyers’ Environmental Team, told The Independent via email.